HodgkinsDev/CC-File-System-Access-Control/README.md

 By following these installation instructions and utilizing the provided functions, you can integrate the access control features into your Lua programs in ComputerCraft.

-### Usage in Lua Programs

-To use the script in your Lua programs:

-1. Import the script into your Lua program using `os.loadAPI("CC-File-System-Access-Control.lua")`.
-2. Use the provided functions to hide paths, mark paths as read-only, and perform file system operations.

 ### Available Functions

 - `fs.hide(path)`: Hide the specified directory or file.